 Therefore, what you write (the content) and how you present the content are both important.

 In the actual exam, the writing is done on a simple word processor that is similar to Notepad.
-For essays that require a computational answer, you should create simple tables and show calculations within the word processor space provided (spreadsheet function is no longer available in the CMA exam).
+For essays that require a computational answer, you should create simple tables and show calculations within the word processor space provided.
+(The spreadsheet function is no longer available in the CMA exam.)

-To avoid wasting time fixing the formatting on exam day, you should find a software that allows practice in a simulated testing environment.
-Gleim and Wiley have such features in their online platform.
+To avoid wasting time fixing formatting on exam day, you should find software that allows you to practice in a simulated testing environment.
+Gleim CMA Review and Becker CMA have such features in their online platform.
 Other review providers like NINJA CMA Review also include practice exams, too, so don’t skip taking them before your big exam day.

-Readers often ask for efficient ways to study for the essay portion.
-My suggestion is to pick a few multiple choice questions, and answer them as if they are essay questions.
+Readers often ask, “How do I prepare for CMA exam writing questions” in an efficient way.
+My suggestion is to pick a few multiple-choice questions and answer them as if they are essay questions.

-It is best to type out the answers on a computer; but if you don’t have the time, try to go through this exercise at least once every day.
+It is best to type out the answers on a computer.
+And if you have the time, try to go through this exercise at least once every day.
 Once your brain is trained to answer questions in this format, you will no longer worry about essays in this exam.

-This hasn’t been an issue a few years ago, but I have seen more and more readers writing to me using seriously broken English full of text message jargon, abbreviations, initialisms and cyberslang.
+This wasn’t an issue a few years ago, but I find more and more readers write to me using seriously broken English full of text message jargon, abbreviations, initialisms, and cyber slang.
 I can’t imagine how many points they lose if they write essays in this style!

-Please start writing everything in proper grammar from now on, so that your brain is (re)accustomed to business writing.
+Please start using proper grammar from now on so that your brain becomes (re)accustomed to business writing.

 Clarity is an important part of the grading system.
 When you address a question, always organize your thoughts in three parts: the introduction (reflecting what has been asked in the question), the main point (your opinion or ideas), and a conclusion.